Getting a new connection

 2. choose an energy contract.

-Once you’ve set up your account, your retailer will ask the distributor to start your connection.
+Once you’ve set up your account, your provider will ask the distributor to start your connection.

-Your contractor or fitter also needs to send a form to the distributor to start.
+Your contractor, builder or fitter also needs to send a form to the distributor to start.

 After the distributor gets the forms they need, it can take up to 3 weeks to complete the connection.